Amir-Nassimi/Persica-Glyph-OCR/Credit Card OCR/README.md

-# PersicaGlyph OCR: Persian License Plate Recognition System
+# PersicaGlyph OCR Studio: Credit Card OCR System
-PersicaGlyph OCR is a state-of-the-art Persian license plate recognition system utilizing the YOLOv8 small model for fast and accurate detection and character recognition.
-Designed for seamless integration into traffic monitoring and vehicle identification workflows, this tool stands out for its speed, accuracy, and ease of use.
+This OCR system is tailored for extracting credit card information from images.
+It uses advanced image processing techniques to enhance the legibility of credit card numbers and employs OCR technology to read and interpret the card details.

 ## Table of Contents
 - [Introduction](#introduction)